Maxylakers/Booking-CLI-App/README.md

 - Simulate the tickets being sent to the users with a delay of 30 seconds.

 - Ultimately used the go routine to make the application concurrent while sending the ticket is being simulated, thereby, not leaving our code blocked for the process to complete.

+- Proceeded to synchronize Go routines, such that when the main program exist, and a green thread (a high level abstraction of a regular CPU thread) is still running, the application waits using waitGroups for the green threads to complete its task.